 Nevertheless, the American College of Rheumatology has recently issued a set of criteria that has made the process of diagnosis easier.
 In order to be diagnosed with fibromyalgia, your symptoms must be present for a minimum period of 3 months.
 There are 3 categories on which you are assessed.2 3

 Referred to as tender points, there must be regions on your body that are marked by localized, extreme pain when touched or pressed on.
 To be diagnosed with fibromyalgia, you must experience pain in over 5 of these areas.

 - Either side of the back of the neck, directly below your hairline.

 - Either side of the front of the neck, above your collarbone.

-- Either side of the chest, directly below the collarbone.
+- Either side of the chest, directly below

 - Either side of the upper back, around the area where your neck and shoulder meet.